 The process may be stopped, encouraged, or otherwise controlled to affect the final cup of tea.
 So let’s take a look at the different ways this happens.

 Pu’erh Dali Tuo tea.
 Credit: Ankori Tea

 Black tea – which Kasim Ali, Owner of Waterloo Tea and Founder of the Tea Brewers Cup, tells me is sold as “red tea” in the Chinese market – is the most oxidised of all teas.
-The moment leaves are picked, they begin to wilt and oxidation begins.
-The leaves are often then crushed or rolled to speed up the process.
+The moment the leaves are picked, they begin to wilt and oxidation begins.
+They are often then crushed or rolled to speed up the process.

 The flavour profile is strong, with plenty of depth and body.
 As the most oxidised tea, you would also brew it at the highest temperatures.
 Kasim Ali recommends 95–100℃/203–212℉.
 And much like coffee, the greater the temperature, the more bitter you can expect the brew to taste.

 Some of the most famous black teas include the English Breakfast blend and Earl Grey, which is flavoured with bergamot.

 Black tea is also the most widely consumed in the Western world, and there are regionally specific tea traditions.
 These include India’s chai (black tea with milk and spices) and the British tradition of adding milk and/or sugar – something that often bemuses the rest of Europe.

 This black tea has been left in the cup, where it will continue brewing.
 Credit: Tea Angle